HurlesGroupSanger/UKBBFertility/README.md

 # Introduction

-This repository contains the supporting code for our manuscript on the relationship between rare genetic variant burden as measured by s~het~ and fertility.
+This repository contains the supporting code for our manuscript on the relationship between rare genetic variant burden as measured by s<sub>het</sub> and fertility.
 This repository consists of a few different resources necessary to replicate our findings:

 1. An RStudio project consisting of three RMarkdown documents:
     + `SNVCalling_Filtering.Rmd` - Examples on how CNV QC and annotation was performed.